 A test that has been interrupted by technical problems or by an accidental closure of the web browser is treated as a paused test, and it can be resumed.

 The Star Early Literacy Spanish test itself does not have an overall time limit; however, each test question has its own time limit.
 If a student does not enter an answer within that time limit, the program moves on to the next question.
 If some of your students require more time to answer Star Early Literacy Spanish test questions, you can increase the time limits for those students by setting the Extended Question Time Limit Preference

 The practice session is primarily meant to gauge the student's ability to work with the program's interface, to see if the student understands how to select and enter an answer.
 Have the student try another practice, and carefully observe the student.

 - If the student understands how to answer questions, but keeps giving incorrect answers, this may indicate that the student is not ready to have his or her abilities assessed by Star Early Literacy Spanish.

 - If the student does not understand how to answer questions, review the testing procedures with the student.
-The Pretest Instructions are an excellent resource for performing such a review.
+The Star Early Literacy Spanish™ Test Administration Manual (both the English and Spanish version) is an excellent resource for performing such a review.